MetOffice/CDDS/docs/developer_documentation/request/request.md

 There is a request object that represents the corresponding request configuration file.
 Each section in the request configuration file is represented by a request section object:

+`Inheritance`
+:   contains setting to load template for given request

 `Metadata`
 :   contains all metadata settings like the model ID or the MIP era